ahmadshuraih/LB-Tester/readme.md

 #### Functions:

 > - callApi(options: TesterOptions): Promise<TestCallResponse> //Calls a request and returns the response of it.<br>
+> - getAddressBook(): Promise<AddressBook | any> //This function calls the api of the addressbook in the loadbalancer.<br>
+> - setTestObjectsAddresses(): Promise<boolean> //Assign the expected server name and port for all TestObjects including the warmUpTestObject.<br>
 > - setTestObjectList(testObjectList: TestObjectList): void //Replace the current list of TestObject with the given one to be tested.<br>
 > - addTestObject(testObject: TestObject): void //Add a TestObject to the TestObjects list.<br>
 > - addTestObjectList(testObjectList: TestObjectList): void //Add the given TestObjectList to the current list<br>